cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

   - Ironwood Integration Tests for Context File Add, Context Image Add, Post, Note, Link
   - Add tests for the common content validation
  - Rework the Daily Photos generation so specific days can be built
- - Gui Validation alerts - Title control, Tags Control, Link Url Done
+ - Gui Validation alerts - Title control, Tags Control, Link Url Done - (Add validation for the 'selected file' in Files/Photos/Images)
  - Try upgrading EF to preview and using the Collate function for the Link 'does url already exist' check
  - A bad content code should be handled better
  - Bad Content Code Content Scan